Sacred Touch Healing For Women.

 • Set a precise intention for the session (e.g., "I want to release fear, a particular memory or experience from childhood, a relationship, a traumatic experience, etc").

-• Book a free 15-minute discovery call or zoom session to ask questions and see if we’re a good fit.
+• Book a Complementary 15-minute discovery call or zoom session to ask questions and see if this is for your.